amira-s/etna-projects/README.md

 ===================

 Hey !
-These are some school projects i had to make.
+These are some school projects.

 ----------